ramiwi/temp/protein.md

 ### Sources on Protein Intake and Sarcopenia

-Below is a reformatted version of the provided document.
-I've organized it into a clear, spaced-out list of unique sources (combining duplicates where they appeared to reference the same article or page).
-Each entry includes the publisher, full or approximated title based on the original snippets, the discovered URL (hyperlinked), and a brief description excerpted from the original text or search results for context.

 - **Canadian Science Publishing**
   **Title:** Protein “requirements” beyond the RDA: implications for optimizing health
   **URL:** [https://cdnsciencepub.com/doi/10.1139/apnm-2015-0550](https://cdnsciencepub.com/doi/10.1139/apnm-2015-0550)